adobe/asset-share-commons/_pages/development/guide/index.md

 More details around the recommended content hierarchy can be found on the [Search Page](#) documentation.

-## Custom Computed Properties
+## Extend Computed Properties

 [Computed Properties](#) are used throughout Asset Share Commons to display metadata about an individual asset.
 Implementing a new computed property is one of the easiest ways to extend Asset Share Commons to meet business requirements.

 ### Asset Status - Computed Property

 To illustrate the concept of Computed Properties we will be implementing a requirement to show a "New" or "Updated" status indicator if an Asset has been created/modified in the last 7 days.
+Code snippets below are highlighted to provide additional clarification, the code in full can be found [here](https://github.com/godanny86/sample-assetshare/blob/master/core/src/main/java/com/sample/assetshare/content/properties/impl/AssetStatusImpl.java).

 #### 1. Create AssetStatusImpl.java